 ROLLERS AND MORE

-Favorite ladder in the whole world!
-I am not exaggerating that this is a wonderful Platform Ladder.
-I love that the top step is large and that it has a large shelf for my paint can.
-It works great if your ceiling is eight feet tall but anything more than that you will need a taller ladder.
+I love that the top step is large and that it has an over-sized shelf for my paint can.
+It works great if your ceiling is eight feet tall, but anything more than that you will need a taller ladder.

 Well, there you have it!
-What's in my paint crate which is the best painting tools according to Linda! 🙂 Here is a recap of what you will need to paint a room or furniture.
+What's in my paint crate which is the best painting tools according to Linda! 🙂 I hope you find this helpful.
+Having the right tool can sometimes make a job so much easier.

-But now if you need some tips on picking colors try my Selecting a ‘Fixer Upper' paint color.
-It's a great guide to fabulous farmhouse color paints.
+But now if you need some tips on picking colors try my how to pick a paint color.
+It's a great guide to picking out a color you will love.